Love Thy Neighbour

 Give our local community life-changing support with our weekly free food boxes and a place to meet their neighbors.

 Are you struggling and need a support?

 Our support is open to everyone.
 Various forms of support is available to those who need it most in our community.
 Our main form of support is via food boxes.
 These weekly distributed food boxes contain plenty of fresh fruit, vegetables, and other items donated by the Felix Project, local food stores, supermarkets and other local charity groups.
 Alongside this, items donated by members of the public, and items we purchase specifically to meet the needs of our community.
 Food boxes are distributed every Tuesday 2-6pm at the Thomas Wall Centre in Sutton (SM1 4DP).

 If you would like to receive a food box, please contact us through the form.
 Please note that currently there's a waiting list and you will be notified as soon as it becomes available.

 Every Tuesday, we redistribute fresh nutritious healthy food boxes at the Thomas Wall Centre to the local community in Sutton, London.
 It started from a private home during the first national lock down in 2020 but now it has grown to feed and support around 150 families weekly.
 Together with our supporters and partners, we can change the lives of people in need for better in our community.

 How We Work

-We collaborate and work closely with our amazing partners; The Felix Project, The Neighbourly, local churches, community groups and small business in Sutton / Merton.
+We collaborate and work closely with our amazing partners; The Felix Project, The Neighbourly, local charity organisations, churches, community groups and small business in Sutton / Merton.
 Our aim is to work with anyone who shares our vision and values in unity, to build greater reach, expertise and impact.
 We’re a family of like-minded people, using our passion and our skills to make a difference in people's lives.

 Relocating to a new country can be a stressful experience and we would love to help by offering a place to volunteer, help with the language, meet other HKers who may be able to share a similar life experience and make new friends locally.